Apps Like SoLo Funds For Fast Cash (& Other Alternatives)

 Cons

-• No co-signers allowed: Other peer-to-peer lending platforms let borrowers get a loan with a co-signer.
+• No co-signers allowed: Some peer-to-peer lending platforms let borrowers get a loan with a co-signer.
 Upstart borrowers have to rely on their own credit and financials to secure a loan.
-Having a willing friend or family member with an excellent credit score won’t increase your chances.

 Pros